tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 # Questions

+## Cloud Computing

+- Q: What are the benefits of using AWS cloud?
+A: 1) The ability to experiment quickly and 2) fast provisioning of IT resources 3) ability to go global quickly 4) Scalable compute capacity

+- Q: A company is planning to move a number of legacy applications to the AWS Cloud.
+The solution must be cost-effective.
+Which approach should the company take?
+A: Rehost the applications on Amazon EC2 instances that are right-sized

+- Q: Which on-premises costs must be included in a Total Cost of Ownership (TCO) calculation when comparing against the AWS Cloud?
+(Select TWO.)
+A: Network infrastructure in the data center and Physical compute hardware.

+- Q: A company plans to move application development to AWS.
+Which benefits can they achieve when developing and running applications in the AWS Cloud compared to on-premises?
+(Select TWO.)
+Answer: AWS makes it easy to implement high availability (think ASG and Load Balancers) and AWS can accommodate large changes in applications on demand (no need to buy servers or network equipment).

+- Q: What are the benefits of using the AWS Managed Services?
+(Select TWO.)
+A:  "Alignment with ITIL processes" and  "Baseline integration with ITSM tools"

+- Q: To reward customers for using their services, what are two ways AWS reduce prices?
+(Select TWO).
+A: More discount the more services you use and 2) Reduced cost for reserved capacity.

 ## IAM

 - Q: What is IAM?
 Answer: IAM is a service that controls who gets access to AWS services, and what they can do with those services.